serdarburakguneri/hobby-streamer/backend/streaming-api/README.md

 # Streaming API

-REST API for streaming UI with Redis caching.
+REST API for streaming UI with Redis caching and comprehensive error handling.

 ## Overview

 The streaming-api service provides fast, cached access to bucket and asset data for streaming applications.
 It uses Redis for caching and fetches data from the asset-manager GraphQL service when needed.
+The service implements robust error handling with circuit breakers, retry mechanisms, and graceful degradation for improved reliability.

+## Features

+- Fast REST API for streaming applications
+- Redis caching with configurable TTL
+- Circuit breaker patterns for external service calls
+- Retry mechanisms with exponential backoff
+- Error handling with typed errors

 ## API Endpoints